 3.1 Current and planned use of the 18.6-18.8 GHz band and adjacent bands by active services

-The frequency range 17.7-20.2 GHz is allocated to Fixed Satellite Services on a co-primary basis and 18.6-18.8 GHz (allocated to FSS limited to GSO systems and systems with an orbit of apogee greater than 20 000 km) is a central part of FSS Ka band downlink.
+The frequency range 17.7-20.2 GHz is allocated to Fixed Satellite Services on a co-primary basis and 18.6-18.8 GHz (allocated to FSS limited to GSO systems and non-GSO systems with an orbit of apogee greater than 20 000 km) is a central part of FSS Ka band downlink.
 Many FSS systems have spot beams with greater frequency reuse.

 FSS operators have a strong interest in maximizing the performance and data throughput of their systems and networks, which is enabled by the power flux-density limits in Table 21-4 of the Radio Regulations, including the limits in RR No. 21.16.2.